 In advance of the storm, employees begin prepping the passenger fleet: door panels are sprayed with an anti-freeze agent; air brake lines are purged of moisture to prevent them from freezing; and many electric trains are fitted with special third rail “scraper” shoes to help reduce icing on the third rail so electric trains can draw their power properly.
 Rescue equipment is fueled.

-Right-of-Way: Scheduled trackwork is canceled to allow LIRR forces to concentrate their efforts on storm preparation.
-Along the right-of-way, switch-heaters are activated to keep switches moving freely so that we can continue to route trains from one track to another.
+Along the right-of-way, switches – the interlocking tracks that allow rail traffic controllers to route trains from one track to another – are treated with an anti-freeze agent and lubricated.
+We also activate switch heaters (with natural gas burners at Jamaica Station and electrical heating elements at switches around the system) to keep switches moving freely.
+Scheduled trackwork is canceled to allow LIRR forces to concentrate their efforts on storm preparation and response.
 During the storm, anti-freeze trains are deployed throughout the system to spray de-icer on the third rail in an effort to prevent ice-build-up, and non-passenger patrol trains operate along the right-of-way to prevent snowdrifts from forming on the tracks.
 Engineering forces will concentrate on key switches to keep the LIRR on the move.

-Stations: Extra LIRR personnel are assigned to key locations throughout the system.
+At stations, extra LIRR personnel are assigned to key locations throughout the system.
 LIRR employees pre-salt station platforms before the snowstorm and clear platforms of snow as soon as possible after the storm ends.
-Station waiting rooms are kept open around-the-clock during storms to provide shelter for customers waiting for trains.
+Station waiting rooms are kept open around-the-clock during severe storms to provide shelter for customers waiting for trains.